oracle-livelabs/em-omc/enterprise-manager/emcc/em-dblm-update-compliance/em-dblm-update-compliance.md

     Click on Non-Compliant Targets number, pop-up window shows Targets showing the Compliance Score.

+    This indicates **hr.subnet.vcn.oraclevcn.com_FINANCE** target Compliance score is only 39% against the CIS benchmark baseline.

+    Next step is to analyze the violation and remediate to make this a compliant target.

     ![Compliance Summary](images/non-compliant-target.png " ")

     Click on 'x' to close.